NVIDIA/nvtrust/guest_tools/ppcie-verifier/README.md

 ## Troubleshooting
-Below are some of the common issues that has been encountered:
+Below are some of the common issues that have been encountered:
 ### Installation Issues:
 1. `ModuleNotFoundError: No module named 'nv_attestation_sdk'` while installing the packages using the installer script(ppcie-installer.sh)

-     **Solution**: Delete the venv created and re-try installing the packages using the script again
+     **Solution**: Delete the venv created and try installing the packages using the script again
-2. If you encounter warning and installation issues similar to below while installing the package:
+2. If you encounter warning and installation issues similar to the below while installing the package:
     `WARNING: Ignoring invalid distribution ~v-attestation-sdk <site-package-directory>` Please execute the following commands to clean up packages that were not installed properly and then re-try the installation: